usablica/intro.js/README.md

 ### AngularJS
 For AngularJS, you can use the directives in [angular-intro.js](http://code.mendhak.com/angular-intro.js/).

+### Wordpress
+You can use IntroJS inside your Wordpress, here is a good article by SitePoint: http://www.sitepoint.com/creating-intro-js-powered-tours-wordpress/

 ## Build

 First you should install `nodejs` and `npm`, then first run this command: `npm install` to install all dependencies.